 Now a Cultural Ambassador and World Bridge Creator, this Alabama native and Atlanta-reared singer/songwriter has performed across the world in Germany, France, Great Britain, Nigeria, Russia, and Belarus as well as across the U.S., from New York City to New Orleans.
-Myrna attracts audiences to hear her sing whether it’s at theater halls, festivals, churches, outdoor amphitheaters, national/international conferences, or conventions.
-Many of these wonderful, diverse performances have been captured through live recordings.
-In addition to performing with her own band, Myrna enjoys bring a featured vocalist for Big Bands.
+Myrna attracts audiences (delete - "to hear her sing") whether it’s in theater halls, festivals, churches, outdoor amphitheaters, national/international conferences, or conventions.
+Many of these wonderful, diverse performances have been captured through live recordings on YouTube.
+In addition to performing with her own band, Myrna enjoys beinging a featured vocalist for Big Bands.
 She has performed with four (4) Big Bands in Atlanta GA, including Atlanta’s oldest and longest-running Jazz orchestra (the African-American Philharmonic Jazz Orchestra) and Westside Winds 24-piece “Big Band” Jazz Orchestra (the most diverse big band orchestra in the southeast).
 She has also performed with seven (7) Big Bands across the countries of Russia and Belarus.
-Her versatility abounds.
+Her adaptability abounds.

 In 2017, Myrna was selected by top award-winning Theatre Presenters and Producers for a coveted “juried” showcase at SouthArts’ Performing Arts Exchange.
 She has been the opening act for a wide array of top artists such as Kirk Whalum, Ruben Studdard, Alex Bugnon, Lalah Hathaway, and The Manhattans.